 - How will this change affect a person’s workflow?

 You can develop this skill through exercises in patience and reflection upon personal experiences.
-Empathy will influence your decion making processes, but also necessary will be identifying and understanding the differences between urgency and importance.
+Empathy will influence your decion making processes, as will an ability to identify and understand the differences between urgency and importance.

 Your relationship with time will combine with your acute business and technical acumen to unlearn the habit of giving everything equal attention.